Champua

 Champua is a notified area council in Kendujhar district in the state of Odisha, India.As per SC & ST department of Odisha, the Champua sub-division is under scheduled areas of Odisha.
-Nicholson Forest training institute is present here.
+The area is the site of Nicholson Forest training institute.
 The suburb has its importance as it provides a major trade route for transport of iron ore and manganese from some of the major mines of the state to the nearest port & out-state depots.
 It is also known for its pre-independence truss bridge built by British rulers, the judicial buildings of the same period as well as a few educational institutes who have a good reputation in the state.
-The river Baitarani flows by Champua, which is one of the largest rivers of the state second only to Mahanadi.
+Baitarani river, which is the second largest river of the state after Mahanadi, flows by Champua.